hawkeyetwolf/hawkeyetwolf.github.io/cv.md

 Crafted a suite of editorial tools to support The Weather Channel's global team of editors.
 Configured Drupal to provide a highly-cachable base page with ESI tags that delivered personalized weather content from the edge.
 Gained experience in ***migration*** of legacy content, ***Batch + Queue API*** processing, Panels plumbing, ***i18n*** (internationalization), Entity ***Translation***, and WYSIWYG rich media (embeddable entities).

 **Habitat for Humanity** (2015)
 Worked to build client trust by first showing success with a few small engagements.
 Provided training to empower their development team.
-Implemented a "content server" workflow to allow their editors to stage content in one environment then deploy it to production.
+Implemented a "content server" workflow to allow their editors to stage content in one environment and then deploy it to production.
 Successfully established a strong working relationship that set up the organization for success in a full redesign.

 **Georgia Tech Research Institute** (2015)
 Led a team in building an intranet to faciltate inter-departmental communication and compliance.
 Utilized installation profiles and programmatic content creation to standardize the team’s development environments in lieu of passing around databases with sensitive data.

 [**Emory University, Tetramer Core Facility**](http://tetramer.yerkes.emory.edu) (2014)
-Streamlined the client’s unit production workflow with a ***Drupal Commerce*** implementation to automate their order intake process.
+Streamlined the client’s unit production workflow with a ***Drupal Commerce*** implementation that automated their order intake process.
 Built an object-oriented, bi-directional synchronization framework to keep their website up to date with the staff’s FileMaker database.

 ---